Kotlin/kotlinx-rpc/GETTING_STARTED.md

 }
 ```

-Note that it is only needed for Gradle projects
+Note that it is only needed for multi-project setups
-where you define your [services](#services) in one module(s) and use in other.
+where you define your [RPC services](#services) in one set of subprojects and use in the other.
-So in multi-project setup you can add the plugin
+So in such a setup, you can add the plugin
 only to modules with service definitions
 to save time on building your project.